bossSteve03/bossSteve03/README.md

 A lot of my work is spread across GitHub & Azure Repos.

-I have a lot of experience in JS, PHP and C# (in that order of familiarity)
+My experience is spread across JS, PHP and C# (in that order of familiarity)

 The massive percent of Javascript is a product of my activity developing with React.